Mirantis/vmware-dvs/INSTALL.rst

 Installation of vmware-dvs driver
 =================================
 vmware-dvs driver is installed as a plugin for neutron.
-You cen just install it via pip.
-For example:
+You can just install it via pip:

 .. code:: bash

   $ pip install git+git://github.com/Mirantis/vmware-dvs.git

 If you want version compatible with mos v.6.1 (neutron v2014.2.2).
-You have to install vmware-dvs from branch "mos-6.1".
-Example:
+You have to install vmware-dvs from branch "mos-6.1":

 .. code:: bash